Committed to the future

 Zero emissions by 2050

-Responsible environmental management is one of GRI Renewable Industries’ core values and a cross-cutting element of the company’s strategy.
-Decarbonization and circularity are the two pillars driving the transformation of its processes, achieving efficient use of resources (energy, materials, etc.) and reducing environmental impact.
+Responsible environmental management is one of the core values of GRI Renewable Industries and a cross‑cutting element of the company’s strategy.
+Decarbonisation and the circular economy are the two key pillars driving the transformation of its industrial processes, promoting the efficient use of resources—such as energy and materials—and a progressive reduction of the environmental impact of its operations.

 Carbon Neutral Plan 2030-2050